Climate and Average Weather Year Round in Kingston Canada

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Kingston varies throughout the year.

-The wetter season lasts 8.1 months, from April 8 to December 12, with a greater than 28% chance of a given day being a wet day.
-The chance of a wet day peaks at 35% on October 6.
+The wetter season lasts 8.1 months, from April 9 to December 13, with a greater than 28% chance of a given day being a wet day.
+The month with the most wet days in Kingston is October, with an average of 10.3 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
 Based on this categorization, the most common form of precipitation in Kingston changes throughout the year.

-Rain alone is the most common for 10.0 months, from February 23 to December 22.
-The highest chance of a day with rain alone is 35% on October 6.
+Rain alone is the most common for 10.0 months, from February 23 to December 23.
+The month with the most days of rain alone in Kingston is October, with an average of 10.2 days.

-Snow alone is the most common for 2.1 months, from December 22 to February 23.
-The highest chance of a day with snow alone is 11% on January 8.
+Snow alone is the most common for 2.0 months, from December 23 to February 23.
+The month with the most days of snow alone in Kingston is January, with an average of 3.3 days.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Kingston experiences significant seasonal variation in monthly rainfall.

 Rain falls throughout the year in Kingston.
-The most rain falls during the 31 days centered around October 4, with an average total accumulation of 2.8 inches.
+The month with the most rain in Kingston is October, with an average rainfall of 2.7 inches.

-The least rain falls around February 6, with an average total accumulation of 0.7 inches.
+The month with the least rain in Kingston is February, with an average rainfall of 0.7 inches.

 As with rainfall, we consider the snowfall accumulated over a sliding 31-day period centered around each day of the year.
-Kingston experiences some seasonal variation in monthly liquid-equivalent snowfall.
+Kingston experiences significant seasonal variation in monthly snowfall.

-The snowy period of the year lasts for 5.3 months, from November 6 to April 15, with a sliding 31-day liquid-equivalent snowfall of at least 0.1 inches.
-The most snow falls during the 31 days centered around February 23, with an average total liquid-equivalent accumulation of 0.7 inches.
+The snowy period of the year lasts for 5.3 months, from November 7 to April 16, with a sliding 31-day snowfall of at least 1.0 inches.
+The month with the most snow in Kingston is February, with an average snowfall of 6.6 inches.

-The snowless period of the year lasts for 6.7 months, from April 15 to November 6.
-The least snow falls around July 26, with an average total liquid-equivalent accumulation of 0.0 inches.
+The snowless period of the year lasts for 6.7 months, from April 16 to November 7.
+The least snow falls around July 27, with an average total accumulation of 0.0 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.